diku-compSys/compSys-e2023-pub/coursedescription.md

 It is also important to note, that the main purpose of the assignment is _not_ to prepare you for the exam; that is what the exercise classes are for.
 The assignments will focus on larger implementations and the practical learning goals of the course.
 Some questions in the exam will relate to the assignments, but qualifying of the exam (and even fully solving the assignments) will not be enough preparation to pass the exam.
 You need to make the exercises and the best way is to come to the exercise classes.

 ## Manning

 Teachers:

  * Michael Kirkedal Thomsen (course organiser)
  * David Marchant
  * Finn Schirmer Andersen
- * Troels Henriksen

 TAs:

-  * Asbjørn Munk
+ * Axel Kanne
-  * Christian Arboe Franck
+ * Christian Franck
-  * Iben Lilholm
-  * Johan Topp
-  * Julian Pedersen
+ * Jakob Holst Svenningsen
  * Jóhann Utne
-  * Kjartan Johannesen
+ * Kjartan Martin Johannesen
+ * Lars Peter Jeppesen
+ * Lucas Haahr Yri

 ## Lectures

- * Mondays at 13:15-15:00
+ * Mondays at 13:15-15:00 in AKB Aud1
- * Wednesdays at 10:15-12:00
+ * Wednesdays at 10:15-12:00 in HCØ Aud1

-All lectures are held in HCØ Aud1.

-## Exercise Classes (expected)
+## Exercise Classes
 Exercises will mainly be with physical help.

  * Mondays 15:15-17:00